-Unfortunately for Mac users who want to try Borderlands 3 on their computers, unlike Borderlands 2, the third installment in the series isn’t supported for Mac and there are no indications that a macOS version would be released in the foreseeable future.
+Unfortunately, for Mac users who want to try Borderlands 3 on their computers, the Steam version of the third installment in the series isn’t supported for Mac, unlike Borderlands 2.
 However, the good news is that it’s still quite possible to enjoy the hectic and action-filled gameplay of Borderlands 3 on a Mac – you’d just need to use a workaround method.
 In the next lines, we will introduce to you three such methods that can help you play this game on your Mac in spite of it not being supported for macOS.

 How to play Borderlands 3 on Mac